shesgottadevelopit/sans-static/readme.md

 # Pink Lemonade/Sans Static Site Generator

 ## Summary
 An HTML and CSS boilerplate project.
-This is also a learning exercise in creating a static site generator, allowing for markdown usage and front matter use in pages.
+This is also a learning exercise in creating a static site generator, allowing for markdown usage and frontmatter use in pages.

 ## Demystifying SSGs
 What is a static site generator?
 "The basic concept of a static site generator (aka static site engine) is simple: take dynamic content and data and generate static HTML/JavaScript/CSS files that can be deployed to the server."[Source](https://www.oreilly.com/ideas/static-site-generators)